schwarmau/pleroma/pleroma-docker/meta.d/README.md

 ## Contact

 Got questions, suggestions, reports, whatever?
-Send a DM to `@sn0w@cofe.rocks` / `@admin@cofe.rocks`, or mail `sn0w@sn0w.sh`.
+Send a DM to `@gilgamoosh@cyborg.cafe` / `@admin@cyborg.cafe`, or mail `gilgamoosh32@gmail.com`.

 ## Stability / Uptime

 We're running the pleroma `develop` branch.
 Bugs and downtimes are an expected part of normal operation.
-Also there's scheduled downtime (about 1-2h) every friday at 10PM CET/CEST for updates/maintenance.
-Occasionally there may be unannounced downtimes for emergency patches, but that usually happens late at night (CET/CEST).
+Occasionally there may be unannounced downtimes for emergency patches, but that usually happens late at night (EST).

 However, despite all that our uptime is usually [>=99.0%](https://uptime.is/99)

 ## Warrant Canary

-cofe.rocks declares that, up to this point, no warrants have been served, nor have any searches or seizures taken place at any of our hosting locations or private households.
+cyborg.cafe declares that, up to this point, no warrants have been served, nor have any searches or seizures taken place at any of our hosting locations or private households.

 Special note should be taken if this paragraph gets removed.

 Last Update: April 2020

-## Hardware

-cofe.rocks is hosted on a reasonably fast server running Arch Linux and [`linux-hardened`](https://github.com/anthraxx/linux-hardened).
-Data is stored on RAID6 harddrives with off-site backups.